CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-- Creates the spec
-- Creates the notion of a container inside containerd
-- Tells containerd to start running the container

-default spec https://github.com/moby/moby/blob/5801c0434500b8a90005f67eb55adb6ef5710aab/oci/defaults.go#L58 (IS THIS A DOCKER ONLY THING OR IS THIS OCI?)
+Containerd manages containers, so we first need to call containerd to create the container according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
+Lastly, we request containerd to start the container by launching a process inside.

-TODO WHERE DOES CONTAINER CLEANUP HAPPEN?
+TODO WHERE DOES THE FOLDERS GET DELETED ON THE FILE SYSTEM???

-Talk about libcontainerd and the GRPC calls to containerd

 # Containerd